joshday/HexEarth.jl/docs/src/geometry_to_cell.md

 ## LineString

-- Notice that the lines are not entirely covered by hexagons.
-The `cells` function will create a shortest path between the two points and does not check intermediate points on the line.
+- By default, the `cells` function will create a shortest path between the cells that contain the two points of each line.
+You can set `shortest_path=false` to include all hexagons that overlap the lines.

 ```@example geom